abhijit-tambe/Leetcode/README.md

 # Leetcode
- leetcode problem which i have solved
+This repository contains the solutions for leetcode problems i have solved in Java and Javascript.